messeyandiomo/downloadaccelerator/README.md

 You can launch it from command line by typing "downloadaccelerator", from desktop activities by clicking to its icon and from web browser firefox if you are installed its extension.

+This version adds the possibility to download all youtube type of files since its firefox add-ons and it is also faster